soverenio/docs/docs/source/index.rst

 Soveren has a hybrid architecture:

 * Soveren Gateway is a box solution installed in the client’s perimeter.
 It parses structured HTTP JSON traffic, extracts PIIs, and sends metadata to the cloud.
-* Soveren Cloud is a SaaS and managed by Soveren.
+* Soveren Cloud is a SaaS managed by Soveren.
 It provides dashboards to gain visibility into different PII-related statistical data and metrics.

 .. image:: /images/architecture/architecture-concept-latest.jpg
    :width: 900